nerzh/lldb-run/README.md

 ### Options

 #### -s <path to source files>   if you have lldb error: Breakpoint 1: no locations (pending).
 Then use -s option.
 With this option the lldbrun will recursively scanning all files from directory <path to source files> and if directory contain many files, then this may not be fast
-##### In order to insert a breakpoint, simply add the word "lldbpoint" to your file.
-It can be commented out so that your code can be compiled.
 ```bash
 lldbrun -s /Users/username/folder_your_app
 ```
 ### Other options
 #### -f  <path to source files>  path to executable file of your program
 ```bash